Asian stocks surge after lower US inflation eases rate fears

 The yield on the 10-year Treasury, which helps set rates for mortgages and other loans, fell to 3.82% from 4.15%.
 The two-year yield, which more closely follows expectations for Fed action, fell to 4.32% from 4.62% and was on pace for its sharpest fall since 2008.

-In energy markets, benchmark U.S. crude gained 29 cents to $86.76 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude gained 20 cents to $86.67 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 64 cents to $86.47 on Thursday.
-Brent crude, the price basis for international oil trading, advanced 27 cents to $93.94 per barrel in London.
+Brent crude, the price basis for international oil trading, advanced 20 cents to $93.87 per barrel in London.
+It rose $1.02 to $93.67 the previous session.